Jacqueline (Jaxie) Binder, M.A.Ed.

 Curt Golden is a guitarist and guitar instructor.
 He was born and raised in Virginia into a family that believed in a musical education, and he was given lessons in piano, violin, and cello.
 Curt first picked up the guitar at the age of 11, and it quickly became his life’s passion.
 After attending the Berklee College of Music, Curt played in a number of rock, blues, and jazz bands.
 In 1985, Curt took part in the first Guitar Craft seminar, presented by guitarist Robert Fripp, and went on to record and tour extensively with the League of Crafty Guitarists.
 Fripp named Curt a Guitar Craft instructor in 1986.
 Curt taught guitar and performed with a number of groups in New York City.

 As part of the emerging Seattle Guitar Circle, in 2001 he co-founded Seattle Circle, the not-for-profit corporation created to support the group’s growing performance and educational efforts.
 As the principle guitar instructor Curt has conducted hundreds of classes, and a number of residential seminars.
 In 2004, Curt, Frank Sheldon, and Jaxie Binder joined together as the producers of a new performance entity, a location-based production of ensemble guitar music to be performed “in the round.”
-A group of guitarists quickly came together to realize this vision, and from those efforts Tuning the Air was launched, presenting over 190 weekly performances to date.
-For the past 5 years Curt has been working with children on guitar in the traditional one-to-one lesson format, and in that time experienced a growing sense that much more is possible.
-Young students who excel do so because they are personally motivated and really wish to know how to “do that”, whatever “that” may be for them.
-Teaching in the guitar circle format is an approach which begins with “that”.
+A group of guitarists quickly came together to realize this vision, and from those efforts Tuning the Air was launched and for the next 7 years presented 225 weekly performances in Seattle.

 Lucius Gregory Meredith

-With two albums to his name now available on iTunes (The Disciples of Pop and The Adventures of Victoria and Balthazar) Greg considers himself a musician as well as a mathematician and computer scientist.
-The principal architect behind Microsoft’s BizTalk Process Orchestration and one of the principals behind the highly advanced programming language, Rosette, and its high-performance execution environment, the Extensible Service Switch, Greg has lots of experience taking the world of ideas and translating them into practice.
+With two albums to his name now available on iTunes (The Disciples of Pop and The Adventures of Victoria and Balthazar) Greg considers himself a musician and a mathematician, computer scientist.
+Greg is the principal architect behind Microsoft’s BizTalk Process Orchestration and one of the principals behind the highly advanced programming language, Rosette.
 In 2004 and 2005 Greg was a visiting scientist at Harvard Systems Biology and the nascent formal methods in systems biology group at the University of Trento, Trento Italy.
 In 2005 Greg presented seminal results on reflective process algebras both at Oxford and the premier European conference, ETAPS and co-founded with Walter Fontana (Fontana Lab, Harvard Systems Biology), Plectix Biosystems.
-Greg is a long time student of music and the guitar.
-From 1999 – 2002 Greg studied with the Senegalese Griot Mapathe and Thione Diop, working with them both in Senegal and the Pacific Northwest and performing with them frequently.
-Greg has studied the guitar for nearly 35 years and worked within the Guitar Craft community for 12.
-When he’s not engaged in the day-to-day duties of running his consultancy, Biosimilarity, being a father of 5, running guitar classes with 4th graders or playing with Seattle Circle’s Tuning the Air production, Greg is producing a series of videos with the highly acclaimed C9 video production team to promote his forthcoming book, Monadic Design Patterns for the Web, or working on the next Disciples of Pop single.
+Greg is the author of Monadic Design Patterns for the Web (Artima Press) and co-producer of the C9 videos of the same title.